nephio-project/porch/docs/content/en/docs/6_configuration_and_deployments/configurations/opentelemetry.md

 The wrapper-server can pick up OpenTelemetry settings from the function-runner's base **PodTemplate**.
 Edit `base-pod-template` in `porch-fn-system` (see [Pod Templates]({{% relref "/docs/6_configuration_and_deployments/configurations/components/function-runner-config/pod-templates.md" %}})) so the `function` container env includes the exporters you want.
-New function pods pick up the change on the next create or template-version replacement; existing pods are not rewritten in place.
+New function pods pick up the change on the next create or template-version replacement.
+Existing pods are not rewritten in place.

 #### PodTemplate with OpenTelemetry Configuration